MicoNoNico/HarmonyAudioManager/README.md

 #### Voice Methods (if enabled)

-- `PlayVoice(VoiceClips voiceClip, bool loop = false)`
+- `PlayVoice(VoiceClips voiceClip, bool loop = false, Transform parentTransform = null)`
     - Plays a voice clip.
+Supports spatial audio if a parentTransform is provided.
-- `PlayRandomVoice(VoiceClips voiceClip, bool loop = false)`
+- `PlayRandomVoice(VoiceClips voiceClip, bool loop = false, Transform parentTransform = null)`
     - Plays a random voice clip from an `AudioAsset` that allows multiple clips.
+Supports spatial audio if a parentTransform is provided.
 - `StopVoice()`
     - Stops all currently playing voice clips.
 - `PauseVoice()`